maks-rafalko/php5.4-vagrant-env/README.md

 ## Installation

-### Install and run vagrant
+### Install and run Vagrant

-Install vagrant and then
+Install Vagrant and then

     $ vagrant up

-When vagrant is done, you could go to http://11.11.11.11 and see php info.
+When Vagrant is done, you could go to http://11.11.11.11 and see php info.

 To SSH in to VM, just do